T3tsuo/PokemonUI/README.md

 # Farming Everstones (Sinnoh)

-## Python Configuration:
-* Tested with Python 3.11.2

 ## Where to start running the code:
 * Make sure your character is running and not walking.
 * Start at the nurse in the pokecenter at Canalave City.